The New Salerno Costa d’Amalfi Airport

 • Turn right after approximately 150m and take the Railway underpass

-• Turn left at the exit of the Railway underpass turn and proceed straight for 1500m until you reach “Aeroporto di Salerno – Costa d’Amalfi.”
+• Take a left at the exit of the Railway underpass turn and proceed straight for 1500m until you reach “Aeroporto di Salerno – Costa d’Amalfi.”

 Salerno to Naples Airport Train